Best tremolo pedals 2025: Top pedal choices, from old-school vibe to chopped-up tones

 TC Electronic pedals are some of the best around when it comes to buying effects on a budget.
 Their pedals are all about durability and tonal quality, and the Choka is no exception.

 The Choka is a simple pedal, with speed, depth and LFO controls onboard to help craft your perfect tremolo sound.
-Although there’s not loads that can be tweaked on the Choka, we found that each dial has an impressive range of tonal movement – meaning that your tremolo can go from super slow, shallow and vibey to fast, square-wave rhythmic chopping and anything in between.
+Although there’s not loads that can be tweaked on the Choka, I found each dial has an impressive range of tonal movement – meaning that your tremolo can go from super slow, shallow and vibey to fast, square-wave rhythmic chopping and anything in between.

-Like all TC Electronic pedals, the Choka tremolo is true bypass, which delivers a level of tonal purity which far surpasses most pedals of this price bracket.
 The pedal itself is enclosed in a metal chassis making it perfect for any type of musical scenario, and the internal circuitry is all-analog.
-We’re aware that we sing TC’s praises an awful lot here, but how can you not when they keep doing great things?
+I'm aware that I'm singing TC’s praises an awful lot here, but how can I not when they keep doing great things?

 Best analog